How Do I Remove Public Records From Google?

 What Publicly Available Records Does A Data Broker Look Into?

-Information brokers source data through public records (and other private sources, such as social media sites).
-They mostly browse through records from the internet.
+Information brokers source data from public records (and other private sources, such as social media sites).
+They mostly browse records from the Internet.

 Their public record sources include the following: